briancaffey/django-step-by-step/vuepress-docs/docs/topics/vuepress/README.md

 <img :src="$withBase('/images/screenshots/gh-pages-settings.png')" alt="github pages settings image">

 When changes are pushed to the `dev` branch, the Vuepress sites are built and the committed to the `master` branch serves the GitHub Pages site.
 The `master` branch of the repo will only contain the files needed for the documentation site.
-No other files will on the `master` branch.
+No other files will be committed on the `master` branch.

 ## How to add images to pages in the documentation site